Tubliss, Prolock and other tubeless cores

 Long Tubliss thread on advrider; mostly dual-sporters.
 Some get on with it, some don’t.
 In 2019 I rather reluctantly fitted a Tubliss to the stock front steel rim of my Enfield Himalayan.
 But I’m on the lookout for a 21-inch alloy rim with the safety lips to seal myself with adhesive and tape.

-The Swedish T-Lock system is very similar as far as I can tell: the same non-elastic core (blue, left) presses the tyre bead against the rim with very high pressure to seal the tyre’s pressured chamber from the leak-prone spoke nipples.
+The Swedish T-Lock system is very similar as far as I can tell: the same non-elastic core (blue, left) presses the tyre bead against the rim with very high pressure to seal the tyre’s pressured chamber from the leak-prone spoke nipples and securing the bead to the rim (MT rims not needed?)

-The kit includes a separate rim band (green) and, if I understand correctly, the blue tube utilises the rim’s valve hole.
-This means that unlike Tubliss with its two valves, the tyre must be filled with Slime-like sealant before final mounting and then pressurised by spiking the tyre carcass with a needle and then letting the sealant plug that hole.
-This seems to imply that you set the tyre pressures once.
-To reduce pressure you’d have to puncture the tyre briefly, and to increase you’d have to spike-and seal again.
-Even more than the Tubliss, T-Locks are intended only for motocross use, as the website’s imagery implies.
-Clearly then not at all suited to overlanding.
+The blue tube utilises the rim’s valve hole.
+This means that unlike Tubliss with its two valves, the tyre must be filled with Slime-like sealant before final mounting and then pressurised by spiking the tyre carcass with a needle valve attached to a Schrader, then letting the sealant plug that hole.
+This seems to imply you set the tyre pressures once.
+To modify the pressure you’d have to spike-and seal again.
+Even more than Tubliss, T-Locks are intended only for motocross use, as the website’s imagery implies.
+Clearly then, not at all suited to overlanding.

 Re DIY tubeless conversion, you might want to have a look at RookLock sealing adhesive.
 I’ve not used it, but got some for another purpose recently & thought it would be a good candidate for rim sealing.